Altair-6441/writing-suite/README.md

 a phone stand/ pen holder/ paperweight

 print A1-5 & O1

-the paperweight cut with a waterjet
+the paperweight was cut on a waterjet

 This also needs the folowing m3 hardware: 3 square nuts, 2 socket bolts cut to size, 1 hex nut, 2 countersink bolts cut to size.